nisalVD/cm-template/README.md

 1. Activate the plugin in wp-admin
 1. CD into your checked out folder and run `yarn`
 1. Run `yarn start` to get Webpack and BrowserSync running

+To build for production run:

+`yarn build`

+A production-ready WordPress plugin will be built in the `wp-react-boilerplate-built` folder.